vladen/aerobus/spec/readme.md

 });
 ```

-throws if @object does not contain #next.
+throws if @object does not contain "next" member.

 ```js
 assert.throw(function () {